DahalRocks/CakeShop/README.md

 # Functionality Requirements 3: Error Management

-When problems arise in the system, for example.
-If an attempt is made to register an order for a customer that does not exist, or if an invalid input is entered for a method then this should be treated with care.
+When problems arise in the system, for example, if an attempt is made to register an order for a customer that does not exist, or if an invalid input is entered for a method then this should be treated with care.